 A personal orientation is done by the Chairman with the new Director.
-A Director's handbook consisting of key documents and other context on the Directors' responsibilities was created during 2011 to facilitate orientation.
+A Director's handbook consisting of key documents and other context on the Directors' responsibilities was created in 2011 and currently updated in June 2014 for the incoming new members of the Board.